-Oakfields Health Centre has a number of policies in place to support the delivery of high quality care.
+Oakfields Health Group has a number of policies in place to support the delivery of high quality care.
 Please ask at reception if you would like to see a copy of these policies:

 Violent or Abusive Patients